 - If you have a spare room, consider renting it out through AirBnb, Vrbo or Booking.com.

 - Make money from your backyard.
 Sites like Nookzy allow you to rent out your backyard for small events and gatherings.
+You can easily spread the word by creating an event flyer and sharing it with your family, friends and upload it online to get more reach.

 Make Money From Your Unused Driveway, Garage or Car Spot